apollographql/federation-hotchocolate/README.md

     ;
 ```

-Alternatively you can also provide custom `FederatedSchema` that targets specific Federation version
+Alternatively, you can also provide custom `FederatedSchema` that targets specific Federation version

 ```csharp
 public class CustomSchema : FederatedSchema